xso4/vndb-mirror/js/README.md

 Each subdirectory represents a JS bundle.
-Each bundle has an `index.js` file which is processed by the top-level Makefile and then converted into `static/g/<bundle>.js`. `index.js` supports the following macros:

-- `#include file.js` - this is substituted with the contents of `file.js`
-  wrapped inside an anonymous JS function for namespacing.
+Each bundle has an `index.js` file which is processed by the top-level Makefile and then converted into `static/g/<bundle>.js`. `index.js` can include other files with `@include file.js` lines, these are substituted with the contents of `file.js` and wrapped inside anonymous JS functions for scoping.
 File names are resolved relative to this `js` directory.

 Scripts use the global `window` object to share functions and data, but apart from a bit of common library code, most scripts ought to be fairly